scotran/JavaShoppingCart/README.md

 This project was a personal project to learn more about Java web development and database management.

-A small summary of the skills touched upon during this project: :small_red_triangle_down:
+A small summary of the skills showcased during this project: :small_red_triangle_down:

 * Java Servlet, JSP, JSTL, HTML5, CSS and similar topics
 * HTTP data transfer